 Jennifer Hollingsworth is a litigator in the Health Care Practice Group.
 Jennifer has represented individuals and businesses in numerous courts and forums, including South Carolina’s appellate courts, circuit court, probate court, family court, administrative law court, magistrate’s court, and federal district court, as well as agency appeal forums.
-In addition to her litigation work, Jennifer devotes a substantial amount of her time to investigations and compliance work, including an active Title IX practice and representing individuals and businesses subject to various government inquiries.
+In addition to her litigation work, Jennifer devotes a substantial amount of her time to regulatory advice, government investigations and compliance work, including Title IX matters and representing individuals and businesses subject to various government inquiries.
 As a trained social worker, Jennifer’s passion for advocacy is matched with her commitment to superior service and professionalism.

-• Certificate of need and related regulatory litigation and advice
+- Certificate of need advice and litigation for hospitals and physician groups

-• Representation of hospitals and long term care facilities in physician and patient disputes as well as defending medical malpractice and wrongful death/survival actions
+- Representation of hospitals and long term care facilities in physician and patient disputes, including defense of medical malpractice and wrongful death/survival actions

-• Title IX compliance, advice and investigations for institutions of higher education
+- Title IX advice and investigations for institutions of higher education

-• Complex domestic disputes related to separation and divorce, child custody, financial support, division of assets, and matters of contempt
+- Complex domestic disputes involving separation and divorce, child custody, financial support, division of assets, and matters of contempt

 Jennifer received her law degree from the University of South Carolina School of Law, cum laude.
 She also received her Master’s Degree in Social Work from USC and was the first person to complete the JD/MSW joint degree program as a full-time student.
 During law school, Jennifer served on the Editorial Board for the ABA’s Real Property Probate and Trust Journal.